github/safe-settings/README.md

    1. `Suborg` level settings.
 A `suborg` is an arbitrary collection of repos belonging to projects, business units, or teams.
 The `suborg` settings reside in a yaml file for each `suborg` in the `.github/suborgs` folder.
    1. `Repo` level settings.
 They reside in a repo specific yaml in `.github/repos` folder
 1. It is recommended to break the settings into org-level, suborg-level, and repo-level units.
-This will allow different teams to be define and manage policies for their specific projects or business units.With `CODEOWNERS`, this will allow different people to be responsible for approving changes in different projects.
+This will allow different teams to define and manage policies for their specific projects or business units.
+With `CODEOWNERS`, this will allow different people to be responsible for approving changes in different projects.

 :wave:`NOTE:` `Suborg` and `Repo` level settings directory structure cannot be customized.

-:wave:`NOTE:` The settings file must have a `.yml`extension only. `.yaml` extension is ignored, for now.
+:wave:`NOTE:` The settings file must have a `.yml` extension only. `.yaml` extension is ignored, for now.

 ## How it works

 ### Events
 The App listens to the following webhook events:

 - **push**: If the settings are created or modified, that is, if  push happens in the `default` branch of the `admin` repo and the file added or changed is `.github/settings.yml` or `.github/repos/*.yml`or `.github/suborgs/*.yml`, then the settings would be applied either globally to all the repos, or specific repos.
-For each repo, the settings that is actually applied depend on the default settings for the org, overlayed with settings for the suborg that the repo belongs to, overlayed with the settings for that specific repo.
+For each repo, the settings that are actually applied depend on the default settings for the org, overlayed with settings for the suborg that the repo belongs to, overlayed with the settings for that specific repo.

 - **repository.created**: If a repository is created in the org, the settings for the repo - the default settings for the org, overlayed with settings for the suborg that the repo belongs to, overlayed with the settings for that specific repo - is applied.

 - **branch_protection_rule**: If a branch protection rule is modified or deleted, `safe-settings` will `sync` the settings to prevent any unauthorized changes.

-- **repository.edited**: If the `default` branch is changed if the the settings that would be applied for the repo
+- **repository.edited**: If the default branch is renamed, `safe-settings` will `sync` the settings, returning the default branch to the configured value for the repo.

 - **pull_request.opened**, **pull_request.reopened**, **check_suite.requested**: If the settings are changed, but it is not in the `default` branch, and there is an existing PR, the code will validate the settings changes by running safe-settings in `nop` mode and update the PR with the `dry-run` status.